 o The number of entrances and exits at the gun show or event site; and

-o The number of sworn peace officers and non-sworn security personnel employed by the producer or the facilities manager who will be present at the show or event;9
+o The number of sworn peace officers and non-sworn security personnel employed by the producer or the facilities manager who will be present at the show or event;10

-• Have written contracts with all gun show vendors selling firearms at the show or event;11
+• Have written contracts with all gun show vendors selling firearms at the show or event;12

-• Inform prospective gun show vendors of the requirements of California law that govern gun shows;13 and
+• Inform prospective gun show vendors of the requirements of California law that govern gun shows;14 and

-Prior to a gun show, each vendor must provide to the gun show producer the names, driver’s license or state-issued identification card numbers, and dates of birth of the vendor, the vendor’s employees, and any other persons providing services to the public at the vendor’s display space.
-The producer must make the information available to law enforcement upon request.15
+Prior to a gun show, each vendor participating in the gun show must provide to the gun show organizer/producer the names, driver’s license or state-issued ID card numbers, and dates of birth of the vendor, the vendor’s employees, and any other persons providing services to the public at the vendor’s display space.
+The producer must make the information available to law enforcement upon request.16

 No person at a gun show, other than security personnel or sworn peace officers, may possess at the same time both a firearm and ammunition that is designed to be used with the firearm.
-However, vendors having those items at the show for sale or exhibition are exempt from this prohibition.19 All persons possessing firearms at the gun show must have government-issued photo identification in his or her immediate possession and display it upon request to any security officer or any peace officer.20
+However, vendors having those items at the show for sale or exhibition are exempt from this prohibition.22 All people possessing firearms at the gun show must have government-issued photo ID in their immediate possession and display it upon request to any security officer or any peace officer.23

-Any member of the public who is under the age of 18 may not attend a gun show unless accompanied by his or her parent, grandparent, or legal guardian.21
+Minors under the age of 18 may not attend a gun show unless accompanied by their parent, grandparent, or legal guardian.24

 - Cal.
 Penal Code § 27305(d).